victoriaao/Real-time-streaming-pipeline/README.md

 ## Running the container

-To run the job, make the job accessible through a volume (your local directory) and pass the necessary arguments:
+To run , make the job accessible through a volume (your local directory) and pass the necessary directories:

 *gitbash
 docker run -v \\local_folder:/WORKDIR/ [image-name] /bin/bash -c "$(cat ./docker_entrypoint.sh)"